 #3: Puzzle Finder Activity

-In order to complete this Puzzle Finder Activity, students have to use teamwork to finish it, making it an excellent ESL icebreaker.
+In order to complete this Puzzle Finder Activity, students have to use teamwork to finish it, making it an excellent TEFL icebreaker.
 Your students also have to mingle and talk to each other, which is exactly what you want on the first day of class!